kjolley/BIGSdb_documentation/dbase_setup.rst

   * Overrides the record limit for the Codon Usage plugin.
 Default: '500'.

+* Combinations

+  * Enable Unique Combinations plugin: either 'yes' or 'no'.
+If the all_plugins attribute is set to 'yes', the plugin can be disabled by setting this attribute to 'no'.
+It is enabled by default.

 * contig_analysis_limit

   * Overrides the isolate number limit for the Contig Export plugin.